ssl3nd3r/dsa/frontend/README.md

 ## License

-This project is part of the Dubai Accommodations application.
+This project is part of the DSA (Dubai Smart Accommodation) application.